helidon-io/helidon/docs/se/injection/injection.md

 ### Service

-This can be either a concrete class, which implements the contract (or is contract itself if it was a concrete class), or it can be a factory/producer (more about [Factories][factories]), which creates a new instances to be registered into the service registry.
+This can be either a concrete class, which implements the contract (or is contract itself if it was a concrete class), or it can be a factory/producer (more about [Factories](#factories)), which creates a new instances to be registered into the service registry.

 Service example: